Spinal Injuries Australia is governed by a Board of Directors who are elected by the members of the organisations. In 2014, our Board Directors are:

 He has been a member of the Board of the Wesley Hospital, served on its Finance Committee, and has served on the Ethics Committee for Blue Care.
 He retired from the Board of St Aidan’s School Council at the end of 2011 after seven years’ service, with the last period spent as its Chair.
 During that time Mark also served on the school’s finance committee and risk committee.

-A member of the Association for more than 40 years, Alan now works only part-time after 38 years in the government-owned electricity supply industry.
+A member of Spinal Injuries Australia for more than 40 years, Alan now works only part-time after 38 years in the government-owned electricity supply industry.
 Alan has a Bachelor of Science and has had various roles in IT from computer programmer to business analyst.

 He is particularly interested in access issues and community attitudes to disability.